Let’s take a look into the future, 8 years into the future!

 For those of you who haven’t seen a TSE before, this will most likely be a once in a lifetime experience, you don’t want to miss it!
 The last time a TSE swept over Newfoundland was way back in 1970, and the next time (after 2024) will be in the year 2079…

-If you’re in St. John’s on April 8th 2024, the eclipse will be 99% complete, which may sound fantastic but believe me it’s nothing compared to the real show: the 100% TSE that will sweep across the island from Port aux Basques to Bonavista over the ‘Path of Totality’:
+If you’re in St. John’s on April 8th 2024, the eclipse will be 99% complete, which may sound good enough but believe me it’s nothing compared to the real show: the 100% TSE that will sweep across the island from Port aux Basques to Bonavista over the ‘Path of Totality’:

-That 1% difference may not seem important right now, but think of it as the difference between almost winning the lottery and actually winning the lottery, a huge difference!
+If that 1% difference does not seem important to you, think of it as the difference between almost winning the lottery and actually winning the lottery, a huge difference!

 If the weather allows it, this eclipse will be an amazing spectacle!
 Have you marked your calendar yet?